 "Sharing a private time with the Abbot of Subiaco and his giving me the opportunity to draw him in the intimacy of his cell was for me an enriching experience.
 I am deeply grateful to him, for drawing Abbot Egidio Gavazzi gives my oeuvre on the monastic life a spiritual lineage directly back to St. Benedict, the first Abbot of Subiaco and the Father of Western monasticism.''

 Roseman further recounts:

 4. Brother Ole

 Chalks on paper, 50 x 35 cm

 Collection St. Adelbert Abbey

-Benedictine monks and nuns who are the subjects of Roseman's artwork include abbots and abbesses, priors and prioresses, and those assigned administrative positions of guestmaster, novice master, bursar, and cellarer.
-Roseman drew monks who were teachers in monastery schools as teaching is a centuries-old Benedictine tradition.
+Benedictine monks and nuns depicted in Roseman's artwork include abbots, abbesses, priors, and prioresses, and those assigned administrative positions of guestmaster, novice master, bursar, and cellarer.
+Roseman also drew monks who were teachers in monastery schools, as teaching is a centuries-old Benedictine tradition.
 The artist drew sacristans, librarians, archivists, organists, choirmasters, bookbinders, tailors, gardeners, and cooks.